← Close

 Mónica de Miranda

 Born in 1976, Mónica de Miranda is a Portuguese artist, living and working in Lisbon, Portugal.
 Mónica is an artist and researcher.
 Born in Porto (Portugal) from Angolan parents, she actually describes herself as an artist working in the diaspora.
 Her work is based on themes of urban archaeology and personal geographies.
-Across her investigations on the Afro-Portuguese world, Mónica de Miranda’s works creates a space for debate on the historical relation between Portugal and its former colonies, informed by the artist’s own experience.
-De Miranda draws addresses bodies, ideas, and emotions, hinting at the fact that most of those in the path of the empire did not have the power to change history.

 Botanic gardens (Arquipélago Series).
 2014